Enter the Boardroom with Nurole

 office block

-Episode 2 - Fine-tuning boards for better impact with Margaret O’Connor
+2. Margaret O’Connor - Fine-tuning boards for better impact

 As an Independent Director at Chrysalis Investments, Margaret O’Connor has played a part in some of the most daring international ventures in finance.
 Tune in to hear her insights into scaling start-ups, evaluating board-level performance, and managing corporate risk.